jcmgray/quimb/docs/states.rst

     >>> IIIXXIIIII.shape
     (1024, 1024)

-For more advanced tensor constructions, such as reversing and interleaving identities within operators :func:`quimb.perm_eyepad` can be used:
+For more advanced tensor constructions, such as reversing and interleaving identities within operators :py:func:`~quimb.core.perm_eyepad` can be used:

 .. code:: python